The Phone Call Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: The Phone Call

-Quick Plot Summary: Released in 1977, The Phone Call is a Comedy, Family film directed by Douglas G. Johnson.
+Quick Plot Summary: Released in 1977, The Phone Call is a Comedy, Family film directed by Douglas G. Johnson, written by Jack Weyland.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Marc McClure.
+It provides a scannable look at the movie's central conflict involving Marc McClure as Scott.

 Ending Explained: The Phone Call